christopher-evans/yearless-date/README.md

             alert("Date selected: " + date.toString("long"));
         },
         change: function(date) {
-            // Triggered when you call setDate or select a date }
+            // Triggered when you call setDate (see below) or select a date }
     },
     format: "short", // "long", "monthDay", "dayMonth"
     separator: "-", // Used for "monthDay" and "dayMonth" formats
     british: true, // Assume dates "01-02" are "dd-mm" rather than "mm-dd"
     css: {
-        width: "250px" // Any CSS -- best not to change "position: absolute" },
+        width: "250px" // Any CSS, this is applied to the container, so it's best
+                       // not to set position to anything except "absolute" },
     display: {
-        effect: "slide",// "expand", "fade"
+        effect: "slide", // "expand", "fade"
-        time: 200 // = duration
+        time: 200 // Duration
     },
     alt: {
-        field: "alt_field_name", // id/selector for hidden field for submitting form data --
+        field: "alt_field_name", // id for hidden field for submitting form data --
-                                 //   created it it doesn't exists
+                                 //    will be created if element with this id it doesn't exist
+                                 //    and the name attribute is set to the id
+                                 // Also accepts jQuery selection
-        format: "long" // "short", "monthDay", "dayMonth", "json" },
+        format: "long" // "short", "monthDay", "dayMonth", "json"
-    position: {
+                       // If "json" is chosen the value is formatted as '{"m": 1, "d", 2}'
+                       // i.e. in php:
+                       //     json_decode($_POST['alt_field_name'], true) = array(
+                       //                                                       m: 1,
+                       //                                                       d: 2
+                       //                                                   );
+    },
+    position: { // This works the same way as the jQuery UI my/at function
+                // (NB jQuery UI is not a dependency for this)
         input: {
-            v: "bottom",
+            v: "bottom", // "top", "center"
             h: "center" // "left", "right"
         },
         container: {